Ogoa/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler
 Task 1.
 This script compiles a C file but does not link it.It also sets the name of the output file to be similar to that of the C file, but with a ".o" extension.

+2-assembler
+Task 2.
+This script generates the assembly code of a C source code file and saves it in an output file that has a similar to the source code file but with an ".o" extension.